Memorial Hall (Newark, Delaware): Library

 Memorial Hall served as the university's library from 1925 to 1963.
 It was the first facility shared by the women's and men's colleges (which continued to operate separately until 1945), and its prominent location halfway between the two at the center of the Green made the library the focal point of the campus.
 The brick archways on either side of the building, added in 1940, became known as the "kissing arches" due to their location on the dividing line between the male and female student populations.

 On July 5, 1937, heavy rainfall caused flooding throughout much of the university campus including the Memorial Library stacks, which were located in the basement.
 While the university librarian and a few other people were able to save much of the collection, the disaster underscored the need for improvements to the building, which was already seen as inadequate.
 To this end the building was expanded in 1940, with the east and west wings extended outward and a new wing added to the south side to allow the library stacks (with an expanded capacity of over 200,000 volumes) to be housed above ground.
 The basement was remodeled to house seminar rooms.
 The library was rededicated on February 5, 1940, with the total cost of the project coming in at $220,000.

 With the growing university placing an emphasis on expanding its library holdings, the collection had outgrown Memorial Hall by the early 1960s.
 As the building could not be expanded further without damaging the aesthetics and symmetry of the Green, a new and much larger library building was constructed nearby on South Green in 1962–63.
 After removal of the library collections, Memorial Hall was converted to office and classroom space.

 Recent history

 Memorial Hall was added to the National Register of Historic Places in 1982.
 After a $9.8 million renovation over a 15-month period in 1998–99, the building was rededicated for the second time on May 16, 1999.
 It currently houses the UD Department of English.
+Until ca. 2025 there were hourly chimes sounding from the cupula (including the university’s fight song at 5:03 pm daily), but they have recently stopped and can no longer be heard.